nilsrasmuszen/pam_ocra/README.md

 Always make sure that

 * You can login the configured user with a correct OCRA Challenge/Response
-* You cannot login the configured user with a bad Response
+* You cannot login the configured user with a bad/no Response

 Should you deploy ocra_pam with one of the following services, please add the appropriate configuration as a pull request.